November is here!

 This method makes such good sense to me, I don’t know why, for generations, women have been roasting turkeys breast side up with no fluid and no cover.
 That’s a recipe for dry meat.
 I enjoy this method so well, I cook turkey breasts like this throughout the year – not just at the holidays.
 I then save the bones to make bone broth (another simple, overnight recipe.)

 Here’s another trick I came up with while wondering how to use up leftover mashed potatoes and stuffing.

 I stirred the potatoes and stuffing together, added some Parmesan cheese, and rolled the mixture into balls that fit nicely into a muffin tin.
 I baked them for ten minutes until warmed though, then added a slice of cheese and some leftover spinach dip (Ranch dressing would be great too.)

-Keebler’s Fudge Stripe cookies, peanut-butter cups, and frosting (canned or homemade.)
+Keebler’s Fudge Stripe cookies, mini peanut-butter cups, and frosting (canned or homemade.)
 You just assemble them.
 The cups are stuck to the cookies with a glob of frosting.
 Tint the last of the frosting yellow, and pipe a “buckle” onto the front with a fine tip.
 Miles Standish would be proud.

 I wanted to share a few holiday cooking discoveries, because in four weeks, we get to do it all again.
 You might want an ugly, but succulent turkey, a stuffed potato muffin, or chocolate pilgrim hats.
 The Ballpark aims to please.